Microwawe/mamba-ui/README.md

 ## Contributing

-Right now this is just a hobby project for me and there aren't a lot of users (if any) so I update and maintain the project as I have spare time.
+Right now this is just a hobby project for me and there aren't a lot of users so I update and maintain the project as I have spare time.

 If you want to help, pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## Development

-After you clone this repository to your desktop with `git clone https://github.com/Microwawe/mamba-ui.git`, go to its root directory and run `npm install` to install its dependencies.

-Once the dependencies are installed, you can run `ng serve` to start the application.
-You will then be able to access it at `localhost:4200`
+A good place to start is our [contributing documentation](https://github.com/Microwawe/mamba-ui/blob/master/CONTRIBUTING.md).

 ## License